bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 They have a Bitcoin on-chain balance and a Bitcoin lightning balance, right?
 And they don't really merge them together.
 When they are merged together, the app developers doing all this crazy compromises, either making them charging the users a ton of money or making it slow or both, Right?
-And I think Spice is going to just change that game.
+And I think splice is going to just change that game.
 And Eclair, obviously, with the Phoenix wall is the first one that's going to be doing this.
 But eventually, I think all of them are gonna have to switch over to it.
 And this is gonna be a big UX improvement for new users.